lucas-mior/brn2/cbase/c-guidelines.md

        memcpy or friends), and never freed/copied.
-If the string is being freed/copied around, then it is no longer a valid use of `char *string` without length, and it must be converted in its inception to one of the 3 types above.
+If the string is being freed/copied around, then it is no longer a valid use of `char *string` without length, and it must be converted in its inception to one of the 3 representations above.
-- Never create other string types: those 4 above are all ever needed.
+- Never create other string representations: those 4 above are all ever needed.

 ## Comparing strings:
 In general, avoid `strcmp()`, use the alternatives below instead: